Lookfar-Backstrap/backstrap/README_backstrap_classic.md

 Now it's time to look at the format of Controller files.
 Here is the skeleton for our controller file newController_1_0_0.js

 ```
-class NewController {
+var dataAccess;
+var utilities;
+var accessControl;
+var serviceRegistration;
+var settings;
+var models;

+var Q = require('q');

-  constructor(da, utils, ac, sr, st) {
+var Controller = function(da, utils, ac, sr, st, m) {
-    this.dataAccess = da;
+  dataAccess = da;
-    this.utilities = utils;
+  utilities = utils;
-    this.accessControl = ac;
+  accessControl = ac;
-    this.serviceRegistration = sr;
+  serviceRegistration = sr;
-    this.settings = st;
+  settings = st;

-    this.get = {};
-    this.post = {
+  models = m;
-      myMethod: this.#processMyMethod.bind(this)
 };

+Controller.prototype.get = {};

+Controller.prototype.post = {};

-    this.patch = {};
+Controller.prototype.put = {};

-    this.put = {};
+Controller.prototype.patch = {};

-    this.delete = {};
+Controller.prototype.delete = {};
-  }

-  #processMyMethod(req) {
-    return new Promise((resolve, reject) => {
-      // do some async stuff
-      // and then resolve or reject
-      resolve({success: true});
-    });
-	}
-}

-module.exports = NewController;
+exports.newController = Controller;
 ```

 So we instantiate a class with a constructor that allows Backstrap Server to inject some of it's files for use in all controllers.
 We have already given a general idea of what dataAccess, utilities, and accessControl do.
 The others you will see are serviceRegistration which provides access to metadata about the endpoint, settings which provides programmatic access to the general settings of the server from `Settings.json`, and models which likewise provides programmatic access to metadata on the defined models from the onboard ORM.
 You certainly do not need to use all of these, but they will be passed into the constructor of controller files regardless.

-It does not matter what you name the class internally, but the file name must match the controller section of the endpoint.
+It does not matter what you name the class internally, but the exports statement (the very last line) must match the controller file up to the version component.
+For example, our controller file is called `newController_1_0_0.js`, so we MUST export the class as `newController`.
+This match is case sensitive and your controller will not function if the match is not perfect.
+Further, this means you MUST NOT use underscores in controller names.

-Now our controller is defined and set up, it's time to register our new endpoint with the system by manually editing the `Endpoints.json` file.
-The web console approach should be fairly straightforward, but let's take a quick look at the `Endpoints.json` Configuration file.
+Now our controller is defined and set up, it's time to register our new endpoint with the system.
+This can be accomplished in two ways.
+You can log into the web console, navigate to `Endpoints` on the left, and click `Create Endpoint` on the subsequent screen.
+This will give you a form that lets you enter the area name, controller name, version, argument names/types, and some descriptions for metadata.
+Or you can manually edit the `Endpoints_ext.json` file (which is what the web console does under the hood).
+The web console approach should be fairly straightforward, but let's take a quick look at the `Endpoints_ext.json` Configuration file.
 When you first get setup, this file should contain an empty object {}.
 Within this object you will add key/value pair for each area where the key is the name of the area and the value is an array of objects describing the various controllers in that area.
 To get started, here's what we would enter for our area and controller:
 ```
 {
   "newArea": [